 The Board considers that it can monitor gender diversity without establishing objectives.
-The Board will reconsider the establishment of measurable objectives for achieving gender diversity as its circumstances change.
+The Board will reconsider the establishment of measurable objectives for achieving gender diversity as its circumstances change and note a number of initiatives are underway for appropriate objectives to be set and reported on in future reporting periods.

 The respective proportions of men and women on the Board, in senior executive positions and across the whole organisation are set out in the following table.
-"Senior executive" for these purposes means Key Management Personnel as defined in the Accounting Standards:
+"Senior executive" for these purposes means the executive leadership team as determined by the Company's organisational structure:

-Proportion of Wome
+Proportion of Women

-Whole organisation 9 out of 21 (42%)
+Whole organisation 14 out of 33 (42%)

-Senior executive positions (excluding the Managing Director) 0 out of 2 (0%)
+Senior executive positions (excluding the Managing Director) 3 out of 5 (60%)

-Board 1 out of 6 (17%)
+Board 1 out of 5 (20%)